openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 A COBOL instance method definition consists of four divisions (like a COBOL program), followed by an `END METHOD` marker.

-`IDENTIFICATION` (required)
-- used to name the method.
+1. `IDENTIFICATION` Which  is required, and  used to name the method.

-**required Syntax**
-- `METHOD-ID` paragraph for defining a class instance method
+it's required Syntax is a `METHOD-ID` paragraph for defining a class instance method

 Example
 ```
 Identification Division.
 Method-id. "credit".
 ```

----
-`ENVIRONMENT ` (optional)
-- Relate the file-names used in a method to the corresponding file-names known to the operating system.
+2. `ENVIRONMENT ` which is optional, and is used to relate the file-names used in a method to the corresponding file-names known to the operating system.

-**optional Syntax**
-- `INPUT-OUTPUT` SECTION
-    - elates the file-names used in a method definition to the corresponding file-names as they are known to the operating system.
+its optional Syntax is`INPUT-OUTPUT` SECTION which elates the file-names used in a method definition to the corresponding file-names as they are known to the operating system.

 Example
 ```